hyvor/relay/README.md

 ## License

 Hyvor Relay is licensed under the [AGPL-3.0 License](https://github.com/hyvor/relay/blob/readme/LICENSE).
 AGPLv3 requires you to share the source code of your modifications if you run the software on a server and allow others to use it.
-For other where you cannot use AGPLv3, you can purchase an [Enterprise License](https://hyvor.com/enterprise).
+For other use cases where you cannot use AGPLv3, contact HYVOR for an [Enterprise License](https://hyvor.com/enterprise).

 Copyright © HYVOR.
 HYVOR name and logo are trademarks of HYVOR.